bahrus/be-imbued/README.md

 -i can be a space delimited list of attributes to ignore during the query match / insert during the merge.

-Since "be-imbued" is a rather lengthy attribute to use as a "stem", a shorter name can be used in less formal environments, where conflicts between different libraries are easy to avoid.
-Tis package contains a reference that can be used for brevity:  🥰.
+Since "be-imbued" is a rather lengthy attribute to use repeatedly, a shorter name can be used in less formal environments, where conflicts between different libraries are easy to avoid.
+This package contains a reference that can be used to meet this desire for brevity:  🧧.

 ```html
 <div itemscope id=love>